thnguyencit/CRC_diagnosis/README.md

 python3 -m pip install keras
 python3 -m pip install keras_sequential_ascii
 ```
-Open the folder "script" and run sh script to run the experiment.
+Open the "script" file with extension of "sh" to run the experiment.